DIY USB Handbrake for racing games

 thingiverse

-Version 2 is out.
-Jump to the bottom of the page to read more.
-Keep in mind that this may not tolerate rage or violence bursts and might break.
-I'm using PLA and it seems to "work" just fine.
-That said, in addition to printed files you will need: - A USB keyboard circuit board (obviously).
-I used HP KU-0841 but basically any USB keyboard that have a working button will do - Screws and nuts: M3 screws, mostly 12 mm and 16 mm long... sometimes length matters, sometimes not M3 nuts M4x20 mm screw (preferably slightly longer) M4 nut (I prefer lock nut, but it's not necessary) M4x40 mm screw partially without threads (dunno whats the real name of those) if using vertical spring method.
-Smooth part of the screw allows the spring compress freely - A spring.
-Diameter 5-8 mm, unsure about length and thickness as it depends on how much force you want to use to move the arm/handle.
-I use ~5.8 mm x 40 mm push spring with a pull spring bought from local hardware store (Biltema) OR If springs are not available for you, you could try a rubber band instead - Wire for obvious reasons (does not need to be thick - even IDE cable works) - Main switch: Nickel strip (approx. 4 mm wide) or similar metal stuff for printable switch body OR Limit contact switch from eBay or so.
+Version 2 is available.
+Visit the bottom of this page to learn more.
+Please note that this version might not handle anger or violence outbursts well and could potentially malfunction.
+I've been using PLA and it seems to work just fine so far.
+In addition to printed files, you will need: - A USB keyboard circuit board (obviously).
+I used the HP KU-0841, but any working USB keyboard with buttons should suffice. - Screws and nuts: M3 screws, mostly 12 mm and 16 mm long.
+Sometimes length is crucial, sometimes it's not.
+M3 nuts M4x20 mm screw (preferably slightly longer) M4 nut (I prefer lock nuts, but they're not necessary) M4x40 mm screw partially without threads (I'm unsure what the real name of those parts are).
+The smooth part of the screw allows the spring to compress freely. - A spring.
+Diameter 5-8 mm, unsure about length and thickness as it depends on how much force you want to use to move the arm or handle.
+I use a ~5.8 mm x 40 mm push spring with a pull spring bought from my local hardware store (Biltema).
+OR If springs are not available for you, you could try using a rubber band instead. - Wire for obvious reasons.
+It doesn't need to be thick - even an IDE cable will work. - Main switch: Nickel strip (approximately 4 mm wide) or similar metal material for the printable switch body.
+OR Limit contact switch from eBay or a similar online retailer.
 The switch should stay in place with just one screw, but you can use two.
-Note: you probably need to drill bigger holes on the switch.
-Use 3 mm drill bit to do it, bigger could damage it - Handle attach method: Glue OR Grub/lock screw (M3) (max length around 9 mm) OR Make it tight fit using other ways Optional: - Push button for Grip.stl/v2-Grip.stl - Second spring for more resistance - Patience - Coffee (tea will not suffice, F the tea drinkers) - Blanket if you feel cold after the coffee - WTH I'm doing Tools: - Screwdriver - 3 mm drill bit - Scissors or similar tool for cutting nickel strip (if using printed switch) - Soldering iron - Multimeter (not a must, but may make things with PCB easier)
+Note: You might need to drill bigger holes on the switch.
+Use a 3 mm drill bit to do it, as bigger bits could damage it. - Handle attachment method: Glue OR Grub/lock screw (M3) (max length around 9 mm) OR Make it a tight fit using other methods Optional: - Push button for Grip.stl/v2-Grip.stl - Second spring for more resistance - Patience - Coffee (tea won't cut it, I'm afraid tea drinkers will be disappointed) - Blanket if you feel cold after the coffee - A healthy dose of skepticism about what I'm doing Tools: - Screwdriver - 3 mm drill bit - Scissors or a similar tool for cutting nickel strip (if using printed switch) - Soldering iron - Multimeter (not necessary, but it may make things with PCB easier)

 With this file you will be able to print DIY USB Handbrake for racing games with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on DIY USB Handbrake for racing games.